24. Backbox Hardware Installation

 Alternative hinge mechanisms

-machines made from the 1990s to present.
-But it's not the only type
+Most commercial machines made from the 1990s to present use the WPC

-the earlier machines I've seen use something more like conventional
+encountered use something more like conventional door hinges, with the

-door hinges, attached at the bottom front of the backbox.
-The backbox
+hinges attached at the bottom front of the backbox.
+The backbox folds

-folds down forwards onto the cabinet just like in the WPC system, but
+down forwards onto the cabinet, as in the WPC system, but the pivot

-the pivot point is the door hinge rather than the bolts on the side of
+point is the door hinge rather than the side bolts.
+The Williams

 Williams System 11 backbox mounting (Space Station,